-15-122: Principles of Imperative Computation (Spring 2018) Frank Pfenning, Rob Simmons
+15-122: Principles of Imperative Computation (Spring 2023) Frank Pfenning, Rob Simmons

-In this lecture we re-introduce the dictionaries that were implemented in homework and generalize them as so-called associative arrays.
-Associative arrays are data structures that are similar to arrays but are not indexed by integers, but by other forms of data such as strings.
-One popular data structures for the implementation of associative arrays are hash tables.
+Dictionaries, also called associative arrays as well as maps, are data structures that are similar to arrays but are not indexed by integers, but by possibly other forms of data such as strings.
+One popular data structure for the implementation of dictionaries are hash tables.
 To analyze the asymptotic efficiency of hash tables we have to explore a new point of view, that of average case complexity.
 Another computational thinking concept that we revisit is randomness.
 In order for hash tables to work efficiently in practice we need hash functions whose behavior is predictable (deterministic) but has some aspects of randomness.